-Keywords: flat foot, minimally invasive, hindfoot, medializing calcaneal, percutaneous.
+Index terms-flat foot, minimally invasive, hindfoot, medializing calcaneal, percutaneous.

-I. Introduction
+1 I. Introduction

-alcaneal osteotomy is a well-established surgery for flexible flat foot (1, 2).
-Many methods are possible and one of the most used is the calcaneal medial translation popularized Kouktsogiannis (1), commonly associated with tendon transfer and spring ligament reconstruction.
-(1,3,4,5).

-Calcaneal medialization was usually made to favor tendon transferred once the initial understanding was that the progressive flat foot in was secondarily to a tibialis posterior insufficiency.
+Calcaneal medialization was usually made to favor the tendon transferred once the initial understanding was that the progressive flat foot in adults was secondarily to a tibialis posterior insufficiency.
 As tibialis posterior was the initial cause of the disease, it's substitution by a healthy despite weaker tendon was necessary.
 (1,4,5,6,7,8,9).
 Some recent evidence has shown that in many cases, the disease starts as a ligamental insufficiency and the healthy tibialis posterior reacts trying to compensate and in a later pathology moment degenerate.
-(1,5,8,10)

-This new understanding led to surgeries to address ligament reconstruction preserving tibialis posterior (1,3,5,6,8) or isolated calcaneal osteotomies to give a better leaver arm for the tendon function (11,12,13).
+(1,5,8,10) This new understanding led to surgeries to address ligament reconstruction preserving tibialis posterior (1,3,5,6,8) or isolated calcaneal osteotomies to give a better leaver arm for the tendon function (11,12,13).
 Minimally invasive calcaneal osteotomy is one possible technique for flat foot correction with many possible advantages are earlier weight bearing and earlier consolidation.
-(11,12,13)

-Most descriptions about this technique are made with the patient in lateral position with a lateral approach in a similar fashion as open techniques.
+(11,12,13) Most descriptions about this technique are made with the patient in lateral position with a lateral approach in a similar fashion as open techniques.
 (11,12,13).
 This paper describes the minimally invasive technique made by one lateral or medial approach in a ventral position and our initial results.

-II.
-METHODS
+2 II.
+Methods